arielchuri/Research-and-Development-Methods/sessions/brain_writing.md

 # Brainwriting

-We will need to prototype an aspect of your agency.
+You will need to prototype an aspect of your agency.
 Use *brainwriting* to generate potential interactions to prototype.
 What are some of the many ways this agency interacts with the public.
 Remember that the *ideas* you post need not be complete but may only be the spark of an idea for someone else to expand on.

+Time: 15 minutes per topic

 1. Write the topic around which you need to generate ideas and draw a picture of it.
 An example of a topic might be “Free Transport Agency.”